payu-india/CMS-Chatbot/reference/hexa WALLET/closed-loop-wallet-apis/collect-payment-api-card-seamless.md

 ---
-title: Collect Payment API - Card Seamless
+title: Seamless Debit Transaction API
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-The **Debit Transaction - Seamless** API allows you to debit funds from a wallet seamlessly through PayU payment gateway.
+The **Seamless Debit Transaction** API allows you to debit funds from a wallet seamlessly through PayU payment gateway.
 This API provides a smooth user experience by handling the payment flow without redirecting the customer away from your application.

 ## Environment